LogtalkDotOrg/logtalk3/manuals/sources/refman/methods/self_1.rst

 ::

    % upon compilation, the write/1 call will be
-   % the first goal on the clause body test :-
+   % the first goal in the clause body test :-
        self(Self),
        write('executing a method in behalf of '),